CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia-hidden.md

 1. The `@sync` block is saying "it is forbidden to skip this block and continue executing code until all the jobs are done".
 As we are parallelizing task that might need different times to be completed, we want to ensure that we do not continue running the program until everything is finished.
 You usually employ `@sync` when using an `@async` block.

-2. It is clear that we are using the `for` loop to go through all the processes, but what is the purpose of the `if` conditional?
-Well, it is establishing that the first process is only used if there are no other processes.
+2. The `for` loop is going through all the processes and the `if` conditional is establishing that the first process is only used if there are no others available.
 This is because the function `myid()` is returning $1$: the number of the process in which we are executing the function.
 If the function were executed in worker number $4$ the process would return $4$.

 3. Once we are inside the condition, we start the `@async` block.
 The idea of this block is to launch several tasks at the same time, but not in a synchronous way, i.e.: we do not care which task starts or ends earlier, we just want to finish work as quick as we can.
 Thanks to the first block `@sync` we will achieve to synchronize everything at the end.
 Notice that `@async` is launching tasks, but **not** in different processes.
 We achieve to send work to each process $p$ through the use of the `remotecall_fetch()` function.